TheNamec/megabezel-commodore-pack/README.md

 This product includes textures developed by HSM Mega Bezel Reflection Shader.

-This product includes both original and customized pixel shaders from scene contributors:
+This product includes customized shaders from community:
 - `CRT-MASK :: SLOT-MASK COMMODORE` is based off 'CRT-A2080-HiResSmartResShader' by Guest.R & Rincewind <https://blog.johnnovak.net/2022/04/15/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-the-amiga/>

 I'd like to thank *Unsplash* community photographers for providing hi-quality source materials for textures: